duereg/manager-readme/README.md

 ### Our Average Week
 Every morning we'll have a brief 5-10 minute standup where everyone will discuss what they've been working on, what they will work on, and anything that is blocking them.

 We’ll have a 1:1 every week to two weeks for at least 30 minutes.
-This meeting discusses topics of substance as well as updates.
-Use our private Slack channel to capture future topics for our 1:1s as well as to provide a handy historic record of what we’ve discussed.
+This meeting discusses topics of substance and updates.
+Use our private Slack channel to capture future topics for our 1:1s, to provide a handy historic record of what we’ve discussed.
 When you or I think of a topic, let's dump it in that channel.
 During 1:1s we will go through your agenda first and if time permits I will have some questions.
-First and foremost these meetings are for you.
+These meetings are for you.
 Urgent matters should not wait for a 1:1.

 We’ll have a team planner with your peers every two weeks for 30-60 minutes.
 We'll discuss what we've been working on briefly, and what we're planning on working on the next two weeks.

 We'll also have a team retro every two weeks for about an hour, where we discuss what has and hasn't been working for us as a team.
 Every retro should have actionable items that we follow up on.

 ### Scheduling Meetings
-If you schedule a meeting, please provide at a minimum:
+If you schedule a meeting, please provide:

 1) A hangout link or similar to the meeting for remote callers
 2) An agenda of what we're talking about